 - Well being

 This resort is well suited to adventurous children who like being outdoors.
-As for adult guests, the elephant camp is the main draw, and children of any age are welcome to ride elephants, though the hotel requires a parent or guardian to accompany children under 12 for at least their first session.
+As for adult guests, the elephant camp is the main draw, and children of any age are welcome to observe the elephants.

 Children (4-12 years), Teens (over 12)